College of Optometrists: Location

 Shortly before its formal foundation, the college was based at 10 Knaresborough Place in Earls Court, London in a town house purchased for it by the British Optical Association.
 The college moved to its current headquarters at 41-42 Craven Street in December 1997.
 The premises comprise two former townhouses, originally built in the 1730s, but with later additions.
 These were originally mid-terrace properties but following demolitions in the 1970s they now represent the end of the Georgian block on the east side of the street.
 It has transpired that one of houses (no 41) accommodated a business selling telescopes and optical 'toys' in the 1820s.

 Secretariat

-The college is also the registered office of the European Academy of Optometry and Optics (EAOO), a membership organization for the development of optometry and optics in Europe.
-It previously provided the Secretariat for the EAOO from 2008 to 2017.
-The college also provided the Secretariat for the World Council of Optometry from 2008 to 2015.
-The college museum includes an archive of the history of the WCO and its predecessor international bodies, the IOL (1927-1969) and IOOL (1969-1995).
+The college is also the registered office of the European Academy of Optometry and Optics (EAOO), a membership organisation for the development of optometry and optics in Europe.
+It previously provided the secretariat for the EAOO from 2008 to 2017.
+The college also provided the secretariat for the World Council of Optometry (WCO) from 2008 to 2015.
+The college museum includes an archive of the history of the WCO and its predecessor international bodies, the IOL (1927–1969) and the IOOL (1969–1995).